Multiple Myeloma: Stages

-The R-ISS divides multiple myeloma into three stages.
-These are based mainly on the results of certain lab tests.
+The R-ISS divides multiple myeloma into 3 stages.

 Stage I includes myelomas with all of the following:

-The myeloma cells do not have any high-risk chromosome abnormalities.
+The myeloma cells do not have any high-risk chromosome changes or abnormalities.

 Stage II includes all myelomas that do not fall into stage I or stage III.

-Stage III includes myelomas with a serum B2M of at least 5.5 mg/dL, plus at least one of the following:
+Stage III includes myelomas with a B2M of 5.5 mg/dL or higher, plus at least one of the following: